 This is important to consider as your vehicle should be able to exert enough braking power to stop both itself and the trailer.
 This, in turn, will prevent accidents.

 How Much is a Trailer Hitch?

-The market is filled with different trailer hitches that have a different price point.
-Now, if you’re wondering which option to opt for, then here is a guide for you.
-Units below $100 have a limited weight capacity, therefore, they are lightweight and more suitable for smaller vehicles.
+The market is filled with different trailer hitches with different price points.
+Now, if you’re wondering which option to go for, here's a guide for you.
+Units below $100 have a limited weight capacity, and are lightweight and more suitable for smaller vehicles.

 Meanwhile, some cost over $100 and are mostly class 3 hitches.
-They are more suitable for SUVs, trucks, and other large vehicles.
+They're more suitable for SUVs, trucks, and other large vehicles.

 How to Measure Trailer Hitch Drop

 In order to measure the trailer hitch drop, consider the height of the trailer.
 When towing the vehicle, the vehicle and the trailer must be on level ground.
 And in case the ground isn't level, then the ball mount will help cover the difference.

 Now, in order to measure the trailer hitch height, measure the distance from the ground to the top of the inside of the hitch receiver.